lambdaclass/concrete/docs/book/src/installation.md

 # Installation

-Currently Concrete is distrubted via source only, so you will have to compile it:
+Currently Concrete is distributed via source only, so you will have to compile it:

 ```bash
 git clone https://github.com/lambdaclass/concrete.git